damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ## Conclusion

 In this tutorial, we were able to create a [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) pipeline with ease thanks to the suite of [GitLab](https://about.gitlab.com/) products that supported us at every stage.
-[Spring Boot](https://projects.spring.io/spring-boot/) gave us agility by auto-configuring the application context and offering production grade services out of the box.
+[Spring Boot](https://projects.spring.io/spring-boot/) gave us agility by auto-configuring the application context and offering production-grade services out of the box.
 [Kubernetes](http://kubernetes.io/) abstracted us from the compute resources and orchestration duties allowing us to define only the desired deployment state.
 [GitLab CI](https://about.gitlab.com/gitlab-ci/) was the core engine of our pipeline.
 Its declarative [`.gitlab-ci.yml`](https://docs.gitlab.com/ce/ci/yaml/) file allowed us to define, version and manage our pipelines while the GUI gave us full visibility and control.

 While this is a basic example, it clearly shows the immense benefits any team or company can gain by using the unified GUI of GitLab for issues, code review, CI and CD.